-At LFAS we believe in the art of collaboration.
-By developing partnerships with a range of organisations, in London and beyond, we hope to expose our artists to new and interesting ways of applying their art and furthering their career.
+At LFAS we develop partnerships with a range of organisations, in London and beyond; we hope to expose our artists to new and interesting ways of applying their art and furthering their career.

-We also hope that these projects invite more people to encounter the arts, sometimes for the first time, in ways that are enriching and non-dogmatic.
+We also hope that these projects invite more people to encounter the arts, in ways that are enriching and involving.

 Patrons & Sponsors

 The de Laszlo Foundation – set up to support research and training in keeping with the legacy of Philip de László.

 We are grateful to the Foundation for their ongoing endorsement of the school.
-Since 2014 the Foundation has supported talented young artists to pursue their studies and training in figurative art.
-The scholarships have not only provided critical financial assistance, they have also acted as a vote of confidence and done much to springboard these artists into the professional sphere.
+Since 2014 the Foundation has supported our commited talented young artists to pursue their studies and training in figurative art through scholarships.
+These have not only provided critical financial assistance, they have also acted as a vote of confidence and done much to springboard these artists into the professional sphere.
 Recipients have gone on to win awards, host solo exhibitions and secure representation further afield.

-LFAS has more recently collaborated with the de Laszlo Foundation to produce a short film on the enduring legacy of Philip de László.
+LFAS collaborated with the de Laszlo Foundation to produce a short film on the enduring legacy of Philip de László.